How to Increase Mobile App Engagement - Complete Guide

 Thus, according to statistics:

-- In general, most applications fight for DAU/MAU being kept at the point of 20% or more.
-For a casual game, the actual "stuck" at 20% is a quite good goal.
+In general, most applications seek to keep DAU/MAU at the point of 20% or more.
+When it comes to a casual game, the actual "stuck" at 20% is a quite good goal.

-- According to analyst Fred Wilson, DAU level should be 10% of the total number of downloads, the level of MAU — 30%.
+According to analyst Fred Wilson, the DAU level should be 10% of the total number of downloads, the level of MAU — 30%.

-- To get to the list of the best apps to retaining customers, the app needs that at least 37% of people who have already started to use the service, re-use it after 30 days (or more).
+To get to the list of the best applications able to retain customers, the app needs that at least 37% of people who have already started to use the service, re-use it after 30 days (or more).

-- About 56% of applications being able to keep more than half their users during the first four months after reaching a peak is still keeping more than half of their users within ten following month.
+About 56% of applications retaining more than half their users during the first four months after reaching a peak are still retaining more than half of their users within ten following months.

-- 52% of users agree to receive push notifications.
-Push notifications result in app downloads in over 88% of the cases.
+52% of users agree to receive push notifications.
+And these notifications result in the app opening over 88% of the cases.

-- An average user returns to the app in less than six hours after the first visit.
-Otherwise, if the user doesn't load the app again within a day, the probability that his first session would be the last one is about 40%.
+An average user returns to the app in less than six hours after the first visit.
+Otherwise, if the user doesn't open the app again within a day, the probability of his first session to be the last one is about 40%.

 From theory to practice

-- Learn your typical user.
-It is important to know who your users are and what they want.
-Segment your audience, try to understand how they behave in the app: make up certain behavioral patterns and act in accordance with interests and preferences of users.
-Some of the tools available on the market today will allow you to analyze user behavior in the app.
+Learn your typical user.
+It’s important to know who your users are and what they want.
+Segment your audience, try to understand how they behave in the app: make up certain behavioral patterns and act in accordance with the interests and preferences of users.
+Some of the tools available on the market today will allow you to analyze in-app user behavior.
 You can also connect the app to the CRM system for deeper segmentation.

-- Communicate in the fullness of time.
-Analytics of user behavior is only the first step.
-Tracking it in real time and act according to the data received is also very important tactics.
+Communicate in the fullness of time.
+The analytics of user behavior is only the first step.
+Tracking it in real-time and acting according to the data received are also very important tactics.
 Using mobile engagement tools (questionnaires, messages, and banners), consider the reason why people open the application in the first place as this simplifies certain tasks.

-- Create an app that users will love.
-As the Vice-President of marketing at Liftoff Denis Mink notes, apps now reach 52% of all the time spent on digital media, including mobile Internet and PC; however, users remove more than 70% of the applications they have installed within 30 days.
-Denis Mink also advises (in order to keep the mobile app user engagement) to offer interactivity which your target market will genuinely appreciate, provide always fresh content, and also optimize the user experience so that the app would be easy to use and navigate.
+Create an app that users will love.
+As the Vice-President of Marketing at Liftoff Denis Mink notes, apps now reach 52% of all the time spent on digital media, including mobile Internet and PC; however, users remove more than 70% of the applications they’ve installed within 30 days.
+Denis Mink also advises (in order to keep user engagement in mobile apps) to offer interactivity which your target market will genuinely appreciate, provide always fresh content, and optimize the user experience so that the app would be easy to use and navigate.

-- Create high-quality content.
+Create high-quality content.
 The content of your app must be not only constantly updated, but also quality!
-Quality content means the usefulness and excitement to the user.
+Quality content means usefulness and excitement.
+Nothing boring would appeal to the user.

-- Remember about design!
+Remember about design!
 We perceive the world primarily visually, and therefore the design of anything plays a huge role.
 It also applies to mobile applications.
 And if the rating of the app is less than 4 stars in the app store, try to fix its design and suggest a new version as soon as possible.
-Practice shows that this simple method often helps attract new users and increase mobile app engagement.
+Practice shows, such a simple method often helps attract new users and increase mobile app engagement.

-- Use promotions.
+Use promotions.
 Customers love promotions and opportunities to conclude a good deal, especially on a mobile device.
-Create special promotions, which only users of mobile devices can participate in.
+Create special promotions, which only users of mobile devices are allowed to participate in.

-- Remember about gamification.
+Remember about gamification.
+Remember about gamification.
 Each application has the core of most active and loyal users.
-A loyal customer will bring the brand a lot more income than an average one.
-Therefore, such a user should see messages of completely different character within the applications in comparison with the less active customers.
-At the appropriate time and in an appropriate context, loyal users can receive special messages that motivate them to perform certain actions: for example, to post a photo of themselves in interaction with your brand, go to the store to sign an exclusive deal, recruit their friends to get an even bigger reward.
-In addition, you can provide users with credits, points, access to special functions, etc. Users, seeing this attitude are more likely to recommend the app to their friends in the future.
-And this, in turn, answers the question how to increase mobile app engagement.
+A loyal and grateful customer will bring the brand a lot more income than the regular one.
+Therefore, such a user should see messages of completely different nature within the applications in comparison with the less active customers.
+At the appropriate time and in the appropriate context, loyal users can receive special messages which motivate them to perform certain actions, such as posting a photo of themselves in interaction with your brand, going to the store to sign an exclusive deal, recruiting their friends to get an even bigger reward, and so on.
+In addition, you may provide users with credits, points, access to special functions, etc. Seeing your attitude, user’re more likely to recommend the app to their friends in the future.
+And this, in turn, answers the question of how to increase user engagement on apps.

-- Integrate social hooks into your app.
+Integrate social hooks into your app.
 Mobile app engagement statistics show that users spend most of their time on social networks and messengers.
-So you can stimulate your users into being more active and loyal by adding social elements and making your mobile content easy to share on the major social networks.
+So you’ll be able to stimulate your users into being more active and loyal by adding social elements and making your mobile content easy to share on the major social networks.

-- Use notifications wisely.
+Use notifications wisely.
 Remember the statistics of push notifications?
-When used properly, they are a very effective way to bring your customers back to the application.
-Create a strategy for notifications that meets the purpose of your program.
-For example, a snowboard company can send notifications with updates regarding the local weather conditions.
-These notifications being interesting for users who had loaded this app will attract their attention, reminding to visit a program again.
-Just do not overdo it: everything is good in moderation.
+When used properly, they’re a very effective way to bring your customers back to the application.
+Create a strategy meeting the purpose of your program.
+Let’s say, a snowboard company can send notifications with updates regarding the local weather conditions.
+These notifications being interesting to users who had loaded the app will attract their attention, reminding to visit a program again.
+Just don’t overdo it: everything is good in moderation.

-- Use videos to cause the emotional response towards the brand among segmented users.
+Use videos to cause the emotional response towards the brand among segmented users.
 A range of suitable videos at the right time significantly improves the mobile app user engagement.
-According to the research results of the IAB, videos are found out to be gaining popularity; 35% of respondents said that they liked to watch video content on mobile devices (in the USA, this percentage is about 50%).
-The video is an effective method either to convey information that requires further clarification or to pass the emotional message which could contribute to establishing a closer relationship between the customer and the brand.
+According to the research results of the IAB, videos are found out to be gaining popularity; 35% of respondents said they liked to watch video content on mobile devices (in the USA, the percentage is about 50%).
+Video is an effective method either to convey information that requires further clarification or to pass the emotional message which could contribute to establishing a closer relationship between the customer and the brand.

-- Targeting at the right moment.
-Let's suppose you have a client who had been viewing a certain pair of shoes for several times but still has not made a purchase.
-When this user will open a page with these shoes on it next time, he can be offered a 20% coupon, valid for a limited time.
+Targeting at the right moment.
+Let's suppose you have a client who had been viewing a certain pair of shoes several times but still hasn’t made a purchase.
+When such a user will open a page with these shoes on it next time, he’ll be offered a 20% coupon, valid for a limited time.
 Simply put, it is smart to offer the user discount Coupons based on his past purchases.

 It's time to go!

-So, we have carefully analyzed all about mobile app user engagement and ways of increasing it.
+So, we’ve carefully analyzed all about mobile app user engagement and ways of increasing it.
 We hope our tips would be useful and help you create an effective plan able to interest customers with your app.

 If you are still in doubt or have any questions - looking forward to your calls and messages!
-Our experts are always happy to advise you and help you in solving your problems related to mobile applications.
-But most importantly, we are ready to develop the application of any complexity and make it work for you.
+Our experts are always happy to assist you in solving your problems related to mobile and web development.
+But most importantly, we’re ready to build the application of any complexity from scratch and make it work for you.